ichabod801/poker_db/data_dictionary.md

 * Betting Rounds: How many times you get to bet.
 * Max Seen: The maximum number of cards that go through your hand during the game.
 * Wilds: The (maximum) number of wild cards in the game.
+* Parent ID: The ID of the parent variant in the variant tree.
+	* Child variants are not necessarily derived from the parent variants.
+	* It's more of a hierarchy of similar games.
 * Source ID: The ID for the source of the variant.
 	* The source is not necessarily the creator, but the place where I found the game.